Table of Contents

 I love how this drink feels instantly refreshing from the first sip.
 The vodka keeps the base clean and simple, while the ginger beer brings lively fizz and a warm, spicy edge.
 Add the crushed ice, and the whole glass becomes cold, crisp, and incredibly easy to enjoy.

 This is the kind of cocktail I make when I want something classic without any fuss.
 It comes together quickly, looks appealing in the glass, and delivers that bright, fizzy finish that makes it so easy to come back to.
-The ginger bitters deepen the flavour just enough, giving the drink a little extra character without complicating the method.
+The ginger bitters deepen the flavor just enough, giving the drink a little extra character without complicating the method.

 I also like how flexible the final serving can be.
 A sprig of mint gives it a fresh look, while a wedge of lime adds a sharper citrus note if you want it.
 That makes it easy to adjust at the last moment depending on how you want the drink to feel.